Be Going To Statements ESL Games, Activities and Worksheets

 ESL Be Going To Activity - Speaking: Information Gap, Making Statements, Identifying, Controlled Practice - Pair Work - Elementary (A1-A2) - 30 minutes

-In this be going to speaking activity, students describing people's weekend plans using is going to and isn't going to.
+In this be going to speaking activity, students describe people's weekend plans using is going to and isn't going to.
 In pairs, students take turns telling their partner what a person from the worksheet is and isn't going to do at the weekend.
-A thumbs-up indicates that the person is going to do the activity and a thumbs-down shows what the person isn't going to do, e.g. 'Alex is going to do his homework'.
+A thumbs-up indicates that the person is going to do the activity and a thumbs-down shows what the person isn't going to do, e.g. 'Alex is going to do his homework.'
 Their partner listens and fills in the blanks on their worksheet with the activities, putting a tick or cross accordingly.
 When the students have finished, they compare each person's list of activities to find pairs of people who are going to do the same things, writing each person's friend's name as indicated.

 What are they going to do?
 Preview